Skip to content

 Migrating from SFTPGo Open-Source to Enterprise Edition

-Migration to the SFTPGo Enterprise Edition is supported starting from open-source version 2.6.x.
-The Enterprise Edition updates the database schema, but it remains fully compatible with databases from open-source 2.6.x releases.
+Migration to the SFTPGo Enterprise Edition is supported starting from open-source version 2.6.x or later.
+The Enterprise Edition updates the database schema, but it remains fully compatible with databases from open-source 2.6.x and later releases.

-If you're using an earlier open-source version, you must first upgrade to 2.6.x before migrating to the Enterprise Edition.
+If you're using an earlier open-source version, you must first upgrade to 2.6.x or later before migrating to the Enterprise Edition.

 There are two main migration paths, depending on your preferences and environment setup: